lance-hardy/100-days-of-code/log.md

 **Thoughts:** I'm still waiting to figure out why my AWS console account removes my IAM priveleges every time I leave the IAM page in a Chrome Incognito window.
 I have my work AWS logged in with regular Chrome so I haven't tested a non incognito window yet.
 Maybe I'll try Safari tomorrow.
 Oh joy.

 **Link(s) to work**: Wait for more significant changes.
 Progress in this log.

+### Day 7: April 9, 2025

+**Today's Progress**: Researched the best resources for learning Typescript and React.
+Started out with basic components and planning on a three week push for this initiative.

+**Thoughts:** While I'm still wanting a Cloud Architect or DevOps role focused on AWS services and Kubernetes, I would consider web/front end development.
+80%+ of all job postings I see are looking for Typescript/React.
+Should be a lateral move with my experience in javascript and Express.js.

+**Link(s) to work**: Wait for more significant changes.
+Progress in this log.